 - 3/4 tsp. ground turmeric

-- Optional garnish: toasted sesame seeds thinly sliced green onion, basil
+- Optional garnish: toasted sesame seeds, chili oil

-- Combine soy sauce, garlic, and sugar in a bowl; stir a whisk and set aside.
+- Combine soy sauce, garlic, sugar, and chili flakes in a small bowl; stir and set aside.

-- Next, heat 1 Tbsp. of the oil in a large nonstick skillet over medium-high.
-Add broccoli; cover and cook 5 minutes, uncovering occasionally to stir.
-Add green onion and season with a pinch of salt; cook 1 more minute, uncovered; transfer veggies to a bowl.
+- Heat 1 Tbsp. of the oil in a large skillet over medium-high.
+Once hot, add broccoli; cover and cook 5 minutes, uncovering occasionally to stir, under crisp-tender.
+Add green onion and season with a pinch of salt; cook 1 to 2 more minutes, uncovered, until soft.
+Transfer veggies to a bowl.

 - Return broccoli and green onion to pan, and stir in edamame.
-Toss well to combine; remove from heat.
+Toss well to combine; turn off heat.

-- Next, prepare turmeric-tahini sauce by combining tahini, vinegar, turmeric, sugar, sesame oil, and salt in a bowl; stir with a whisk.
+- Prepare Turmeric-Tahini Sauce by combining tahini, vinegar, sugar, turmeric, sesame oil, ginger, and salt in a bowl; stir with a whisk.
 Gradually whisk in up to 2 1/2 Tbsp. warm water to reach desired consistency.